fractalnetworksco/selfhosted-gateway/README.md

 This is a lighweight implementation of the Fractal Gateway RPoVPN.

-It combines Docker, Nginx and WireGuard in a novel way to enable painless self-hosting at home from behind cloud based proxy.
+It combines Docker, Nginx and WireGuard in a novel way to enable self-hosted connectivity to your self-hosted applications.

+Similar products:
+- Cloudflare Argo Tunnels
+- ngrok
+- Inlets
+- Pagekite
+- Tailscale
+- Zerotier

 ## Reverse Proxy-over-VPN (RPoVPN)
 1. **RPoVPN is a common strategy for self-hosting private services from home while elimating the need for complex local network configuration changes such as:**